 Early tea gowns were rather unfitted with pleating in the-the front; resembling a Regency-era gown.
 The back was a loosely draped train, giving it the bustled feel of the formal garments of the day.
 A lady could allow herself creative expression by coordinating her dress color with the décor of her parlor.
 Fabrics were lighter in weight and details were delicate.
 Tea gowns often resembled an evening gown with a ‘wrapper’ or outer robe.

 Not only were they more comfortable, they were also easy for the wearer to put on without the help of a maid.
-This ease and comfort led to some naughty connotations for the tea gown.
+This ease and comfort led to some naughty connotations for the tea gown that survive today.
 Tea time became known as an opportunity for a lady to entertain her lover (while her husband may be visiting his lover during the same hours).

 By the start of the Edwardian era, the tea gown was no longer confined to a lady’s parlor.
 It traveled down the hall and into the dining room and beyond.
 Women were now wearing them for dinner and other certain events with family and close friends.
 Women also wore them to intimate events at family and friends’ homes, bringing the tea gown out of the home.
 A day tea gown often featured a high neckline while those intended for evening wear sported a more daring neckline.